INS Jyoti: 2025

 On 14 August 2025, INS Jyoti along with arrived at the Port of Colombo, Sri Lanka, for the 12th edition of Sri Lanka–India Naval Exercise (SLINEX-25).
 The edition was hosted by Sri Lanka between 14 and 18 August 2025.
 The harbour phase was conducted from 14 to 16 August at the Port of Colombo followed by the sea phase on 17 and 18 August.
 Two advanced offshore patrol vessels and represented Sri Lanka.
 A Special Forces team of both the navies also participated in the exercise.
 While the 180.16 m-long, 200 crew-strong INS Jyoti is being commanded by Captain Chetan R Upadhyay, the 147 m-long, 300 crew-strong INS Rana is being commanded by Captain KP Sreesan.
 The Indian Naval Ships also displayed the tricolour at Colombo on the 79th Indian Independence Day on 15 August.
 The ships were also complemented by a Sri Lanka Air Force Bell 412 helicopter during the sea phase of the exercise.

+2026

+INS Jyoti participated at the International Fleet Review 2026 held at Visakapatanam.
+She also took part in Sri Lanka–India Naval Exercise (SLINEX-26) from 17 to 21 September 2026 at the Visakhapatnam Port along with and of the Sri Lanka Navy.